nuprl/MultiPL-E/index.md

 a Python value (or some representation of one) as an argument and return a string representing that value's equivalent in Perl.

-For instance, `gen_dict` defines what dictionaries in Python should may to in Perl.
-Our implementation is below; the only main representation difference is the use of `=>` instead of `:` to differentiate keys and values.
+For instance, `gen_dict` defines what dictionaries in Python should map to in Perl.
+Our implementation is below; the only work we need to do is use of `=>` i nstead of `:` to differentiate keys and values in Perl.

 ```
  def gen_dict(self, keys: List[str], values: List[str]) -> str:
         return "{" + ", ".join(f"{k} => {v}" for k, v in zip(keys, values)) + "}"
 ```

-This step should be quite straightforward for each of the methods - as we mention in the paper, the ease of value-to-value mapping is one of the key aspects of this approach.
+This step should be quite straightforward for each value and its associated method.
+When there is choice, we used our language knowledge or consulted the style guides from the language communities (see the paper Appendix).
+As we mention in the paper, the ease of value-to-value mapping is one of the key aspects of this approach.

 There are also smaller elements to `Translator` (stop tokens, file_ext, etc.) that you will need to populate accordingly.

 If you've successfully gotten to this point: great, you're done and can move on to `eval_foo` and testing.
-Alas, if you wanted to add a statically typed benchmark, you still have some work to do.
+If you wanted to add a statically typed benchmark, also you still have some work to do - Read on!

 #### Dealing with static typing!